SignPath/documentation/docs/crypto-providers/cryptoki.md

 | RedHat       | 8 (latest minor)   |
 | RedHat       | 9 (latest minor)   |

+{:.panel.info}
 > **Dependency on OpenSSL and `ca-certificates`**
 >
-> The CryptoProviders internally use OpenSSL to perform HTTPS requests.
-So both, the `openssl`, as well as the `ca-certificates` package, which contains the HTTPS/TLS root certificates must be present on your system.
+> The Crypto Providers use OpenSSL internally to perform HTTPS requests.
+So the packages `openssl` and `ca-certificates` (which contains the HTTPS/TLS root certificates) must be present on your system.
 >
-> In case you see log messages like `Error in SSL handshake`, these dependencies may be missing.
-To go sure, you can test connectivity via the following command.
+> If you see log messages like `Error in SSL handshake`, these dependencies may be missing.
+You can test connectivity via the following command:
+>
 > ```bash
 > curl https://app.signpath.io/Api/healthz
 > ```

-{:.panel.info}
+{:.panel.warning}
 > **OpenSSL 3.0.0 - 3.0.8 incompatibility**
 >
 > Distributions with an OpenSSL version between 3.0.0 and 3.0.8 (including) don't support the the [OpenSSL](#openssl) and [osslsigncode](#osslsigncode) scenarios.